Output Data Tool

 One Tool Example

 Output Data has a One Tool Example.
-Visit Sample Workflows to learn how to access this and many other examples directly in Alteryx Designer.
+Go to Sample Workflows to learn how to access this and many other examples directly in Alteryx Designer.

-Use Output Data to write results of a workflow to supported file types or data sources.
+Use Output Data to write workflow results to supported file types or data sources.
 Use other tools to write to other supported data sources.
-For a complete list of data sources supported in Designer, visit Supported Data Sources and File Formats.
+For a complete list of data sources supported in Designer, go to Supported Data Sources and File Formats.

 Select the Output Data tool in the tool palette, and drag it to the workflow canvas.

 The Output Data tool configuration consists of 2 main parts:

 - You must first select a file or database for the output via the Write to File or Database section.